Battle of Ap Bac: Background

-Small-scale military actions, which would eventually escalate into the Vietnam War, started in the late 1950s, when South Vietnamese President Ngo Dinh Diem instituted an anti-Communist campaign aimed at rooting out "left behind" Viet Minh forces.
+Small-scale military actions, which would eventually escalate into the Vietnam War, started in the late 1950s, when South Vietnamese President Ngô Đình Diệm instituted an anti-Communist campaign aimed at rooting out "left behind" Việt Minh forces.
 At that time, North Vietnam was hoping for an election, promised under the Geneva Accords of 1954, that would unite North and South Vietnam.
 It was also worried about inciting the United States into directly supporting South Vietnam and had recommended avoiding battle at all costs.
 However, Diem's campaign was too successful to allow them to do nothing, and small-scale actions broke out across the country.
-North Vietnam remained worried about US involvement and refused military support, forcing the remaining Viet Minh to retreat into inaccessible areas in the forests and mountains.
+North Vietnam remained worried about US involvement and refused military support, forcing the remaining Việt Minh to retreat into inaccessible areas in the forests and mountains.
 A stalemate of sorts followed as South Vietnamese forces took so long to reach these areas that the guerrilla fighters were able to retreat with little difficulty.

 Large-scale American support began during the Kennedy Administration in the early 1960s, with the arrival of large numbers of the US Special Forces to help out in the field.
 The arrival of helicopters changed the nature of the battle considerably.
 Helicopters enabled South Vietnamese soldiers to quickly fly to almost any point in the country, leaving little time for a retreat.
 Throughout 1962, the combined forces were increasingly effective in routing the VC.
 These tactics, combined with armored personnel carriers, took a heavy toll on various fledgling VC units.
 The lightly armed VC had no weaponry capable of stopping the armored carriers and inevitably were forced to flee, taking heavy casualties.

 The most successful South Vietnamese force had been the 7th Infantry Division, then under the command of Colonel Huỳnh Văn Cao.
 His US adviser was Lieutenant Colonel John Paul Vann, who directed much of the unit's activity in concert with his planner, Captain Richard Ziegler.
 They had scored the biggest successes of the military campaigns of 1962, killing along with the paramilitary and Civil Guard and Self Defense Corps, more than 2,000 VC fighters, and leaving thousands of others cut off from supplies.